erupt321/ruptchat/README.md

 	Added //rchat dropswindow toggle.
 	If splitdrops is active this will enable or disable the window from popping up unless you do abilities
 	//rchat showdrops to force it.
+	I also redid how the chat windows are updated to avoid the window processing 8 times a second when chat packet comes in with multiple entries.
+Window should just process after last one to make things smoother.

 	__08.06.20__
 	Reworked many of the battle filters, and some of the other filters that can glitch